celenityy/BadBlock/README.md

 ### 📡 **Radar**

-Block advertising, analytics, unwanted data collection, tracking, & more as they arise!
+Block advertising, analytics, unwanted data collection, tracking, & more as they arise! **Covers general ad/tracking domains not covered by other lists.**

 #### Included in: